AEMBOT/RoverProject/README.md

 Once done move your current directory into the root directory of the rover workspace and run `catkin_make`

+Finally to get all the necessary python packges run `pip3 install -r requirements.txt`

 # Tutorials

 While the concept of how ROS works isn't that hard to understand and begin to use.
 The management of modes, messages, services, etc. can be a bit of a pain.